squarepupil/website-pages/src/stories.md

         has supported all of this and opened so many new pathways for our family.

-## Callouts

-    1. “My daughter woke up at 5:00 AM asking if she could go to school yet!
-There is just no feeling like it.”
-    2. “I feel that A&I has pretty much saved [my son’s] experience with education.
-I think I have one of the most balanced, self-motivated, and un-cranky teenagers that could ever exist!”
-    3. “The kids learn agency at Arts and Ideas Sudbury School, just 'cause they can.”
-    4. “I want my sprouting bean to be around creative, kind, and nourishing people.”
-    5. “This is [my daughter’s] 2nd year at Arts & Ideas and she’s a much happier kid.
-Her eyes are bright, her curiosity is unstoppable, and she loves learning a variety of subjects.”
-    6. “Successful people need to be continuous learners and skilled collaborators, eager to try new things and not too worried about whether their experiments will initially fail.
-Those are the skills that Sudbury nurtures.”
-    7. “I’m so impressed with how wonderfully you’ve all made this space happen.”
-    8. “Our change in schools was the best decision we have ever made for [our daughter].
-She truly is a different child!!”
-    9. “I went from worrying about [my kids] every second of the day to not worrying at all.”
-    10. “What we’ve found at Arts & Ideas is the space for [our daughter] to swim on her own terms, in her own way, at her own pace.”
-    11. “This has been the best choice we could have made for our family.”

-## Pages for the sidebar

-    1. Comparisons, Calendar
-    2. Introduction
-    3. Detailed
-    4. Staff
-    5. FAQ
-    6. Name
-    7. Space, Support-us
-    8. History
-    9. Contact-us, Tuition
-    10. Admissions, Questions
-    11. Resources, Organization

 ## Next Prev

     <div class="inner last">
     <div class="previous far"><a href="gallery.html"><span>Gallery</span></a></div>
     <div class="next far"><a href="faq.html"><span>FAQ</span></a></div>
     </div>